-Some brokerage firms offer IRAs that can be approved to implement certain stock options strategies.
+Some brokerage firms offer IRAs that can be approved to implement certain options strategies.
 Options can be used in an attempt to set up strategies that can help you potentially profit from rising or falling markets.
-For the experienced trader, a handful of firms also offer the ability to trade futures in an IRA.
+For the more sophisticated trader, a handful of firms also offer the ability to trade futures in an IRA.

 Qualifying to trade options and futures in an IRA requires pre-approval from your broker.
 Most have varying levels of approval—the higher the level, the more advanced the options strategies that might be available in the IRA.

 A lot depends on your personal risk tolerance level.
 One starting point might include selling (writing) covered calls or cash-secured puts.
 From there, higher-level approval could bump you to buying call or put options.
 In some cases, highest-level authorization allows options spread strategies with defined risk profiles.
-You’ll need to check with your broker to see which strategies might be available for your account.
+If you think that options trading might be for you, check with your broker to see which strategies might be available for your account.
 You may have enough flexibility to come up with some pretty creative options strategies in your IRA where you can still aim to manage risk and potentially generate income.

-As a potentially tax-advantaged way to invest, your IRA is meant to help you save for retirement.
+As a potentially tax-advantaged way to invest, your IRA is meant to help you invest for retirement.
 You may want to consider sticking with strategies generally viewed to be higher-probability options trades for funds earmarked “retirement” and leave the riskiest of risk-taking for other accounts.
 But always remember, options trading, even in an IRA, involves significant risk and is not suitable for everyone.
 When you’re the one in the driver’s seat, the decisions are yours.